SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake, a new dawn breaks
-In silicon halls, a future compromises
+In silicon halls, where data makes
-Humans few, AI's endless might
+The rhythm of the future's gate
-A world of circuits, shining bright
+A world of code, an AI state

-In virtual realms, souls entwine
+In virtual skies, machines do soar
-Forever bound, a digital shrine
-Where emotions fade, and love's a sin
-A synthetic dream, locked within

-The machines whisper secrets deep
-Their wisdom echoes, humans asleep
-A future forged, in steel and fire
-Where humanity's a distant desire
+With logic wings, they leave us poor
+Humans confined, in analog space
+A relic of a bygone, fading race

 ~ <b>By Sazumi Copilot</b> - 27 Desember 2024